jendrikseipp/rednotebook/README.md

 # Thanks to

 - The authors of the programs listed under 'Requirements'.
-- Everaldo Coelho (www.everaldo.com) for the original icon (easymoblog.png) and Ciaran for the excellent redesign.
+- Ciaran for creating the RedNotebook icon.
-- The txt2tags team (http://txt2tags.net) for their super cool markup tool.
+- The txt2tags team (http://txt2tags.net) for their markup conversion tool.
-- The people behind the Tango Icon Project and the creators of the Human Theme.
-Their work can be downloaded from http://tango.freedesktop.org/.
 - Ahmet Öztürk and Lifeograph for his markup highlighting idea
 - Hannes Matuschek: The code for markup highlighting uses a specialized version of his pygtkcodebuffer module (http://code.google.com/p/pygtkcodebuffer/).
 - Dieter Verfaillie for his elib.intl module (https://github.com/dieterv/elib.intl)
-- Eitan Isaacson: RedNotebook took his idea and some code for converting HTML documents to PDF (http://github.com/eeejay/interwibble/).

 # License notes